AliyunContainerService/pouch/INSTALLATION.md

 # Quick-Start

-Two quick-start are provided, one for end-users, the other for developers.
+Two quick-starts are provided, one for end-users, the other one for developers.

 As an end user who wish to use Pouch, please read [End User Quick-Start](#end-user-quick-start) to install and explore Pouch.